‘VICTORY OF THE DALEKS’

 Please feel free to comment on my review.

-Oh dear!
-‘Victory of the Daleks’!
+Oh dear.
+‘Victory of the Daleks’.
 This was a wasted opportunity on many levels.
 I wish I could say Matt Smith’s first encounter with the Daleks was great!
-But this ‘Doctor Who’ tale did fall flat for me.
+But this ‘Doctor Who’ story did fall flat for me.

 Churchill asked for the Doctor’s help in ‘The Beast Below’, but he arrived in the TARDIS a month late.
 The Doctor and Amy soon see that the British Army have a new secret weapon called the Ironsides.

 But the Ironsides happen to be Daleks.
 The Doctor is not happy when he sees them.
 He knows the Daleks are up to something.
-They keep saying “I am your soldier!” and they do not know the Doctor.
+They keep saying “I am your soldier!” and they seem to not know the Doctor.

 I do like the Ironside Daleks where they’re painted khaki-green, similar to British army soldiers in World War II.
 If only the Daleks stayed like that throughout the episode, as they’re more interesting.